jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/message-parsing.md

 - **Purpose**: Transmission and parking system data
 - **Signals**:
   - `TrnPrkSys_D_Actl` - Transmission park system actual status
+- **Default Behavior**: When this message is not received (e.g., vehicle not running), the system defaults to `TRNPRKSTS_PARK` (value 1), meaning the vehicle is considered parked until actual transmission data is available.

 ### 4. Battery_Mgmt_3_FD1 (0x43C / 1084)
 **Battery Management System**